NEO-6M GPS Module with Raspberry Pi Pico using MicroPython

 Specifications

-The table below shows some specifications of the NEO-6M module.
+The table below shows the specifications of the NEO-6M module.

 Communication ProtocolNMEA, UBX Binary, RTCM